djkiko20/social-share/README.md

 # Share

-Share links with Laravel 5
+Share links with Laravel 5 and meta generator

-This is a fork to John's share for Laravel 4.
+This is a fork to Checha share for Laravel 5.

 ## Services available